-However, there is only a very weak correlation between the two indices (Fig. 1).
-In a relatively small but still substantial set of largely arid or semi-arid areas, the BII is considerably lower than the BMI (blue on Fig. 1A).
-However, in many areas where the BMI has been reduced dramatically – including much of Europe, China, India, and eastern Brazil - the BII is nevertheless estimated as being relatively high (red in Fig 1A).
-In these cases, a substantial fraction of primary vegetation has been removed, as indicated by low BMI, yet BII values suggest only a small proportion of biodiversity has been lost.
-The BII and BMI concur (grey on Figure 1A) on much less than half of the Earth’s land surface, mostly in areas of boreal taiga and tundra and larger remnants of tropical rain forest.
-Both BII and BMI might be subject to errors, but comparison of the BII with the Human Footprint (HF [7]), a composite measure of the pressure on natural ecosystems from humans, confirms the impression of BII values being unusual: while BMI values correlate negatively with HF scores, as expected, BII is not negatively correlated with HF [Supplemental Information].
+However, the two indices exhibit very limited agreement.
+In many arid or semi-arid areas, the BII is considerably lower than the BMI (blue on Fig. 1a).
+In contrast in many areas with low BMI – much of Europe, China, India, and Brazil - reported BII values remain high (red), suggesting that despite the removal of most primary vegetation only a small fraction of biodiversity has been lost.
+The BII and BMI concur (grey) on much less than half the global land surface, mostly in taiga and tundra, Amazonia and the Congo.
+Comparing the BII with the Human Footprint (HF [5]), a composite measure of anthropogenic pressure on natural ecosystems, confirms the impression of BII values being unusual: BMI values decline as expected as HF scores increase, but BII scores do not (Fig. 1b,c).

-The mismatch between BII and BMI values is most striking in global biodiversity hotspots (defined as areas of exceptional endemism which have lost at least 70% of their primary vegetation [8]; red symbols in Fig. 1B).
-As expected, the BMI in these high priority areas for conservation is on average much lower than in other regions; however as measured by the BII, biodiversity intactness is apparently higher in hotspots than elsewhere.
-For example, in the Sundaland, Indo-Burma, Philippines and Madagascar hotspots, where the BMI confirms that a substantial fraction of primary vegetation has been removed, the BII suggests native species populations have on average declined by <10% [2].
-Indeed, for the 32 biodiversity hotspots for which we have data on both BII and BMI, the mean BII of hotspots was significantly negatively correlated with mean BMI (Spearman correlation: rS = -0.595, P= 0.0003): hotspots with less remaining biomass have higher BII scores.
+The mismatch between BII and BMI values is most striking in global biodiversity hotspots (priority areas of exceptional endemism which have lost ≥70% of their primary vegetation [6]; red in Fig. 1d).
+As expected, hotspots typically have low BMI scores.
+Bizarrely, though, the BII suggests their biodiversity is apparently more intact than elsewhere.
+For example, in the Sundaland, Indo-Burma, Philippines and Madagascar hotspots, while the BMI confirms substantial loss of primary vegetation, the BII estimates native species populations have on average declined by <10% [2].
+Indeed, across the 32 hotspots for which we have both BII and BMI data, mean BII and BMI scores were negatively correlated (rS = -0.595, P= 0.0003): hotspots with less biomass have higher BII scores.

-We do not understand these patterns, and are concerned that uncritical acceptance of the BII as a biodiversity metric will lead to unjustified complacency about the security of wild nature.
-According to the Newbold et al. analysis, on average the terrestrial BII stands at almost 85% [2] – in striking contrast to the suggestion that the land surface supports only half the biomass that it would in the absence of human land use [5].
-We are sceptical that biodiversity is really as intact and secure as the BII suggests.
-We recommend rigorous further testing and, if necessary, the development of alternative methods.
+We do not understand these patterns, and are concerned that uncritical acceptance of the BII will lead to unjustified complacency about the state of wild nature.
+According to Newbold et al., on average the terrestrial BII stands at almost 85% [2] – in striking contrast to evidence that terrestrial biomass is only half what it would in the absence of human land use [4].
+We are sceptical that biodiversity is really as secure as the BII suggests.
+We recommend rigorous further testing and, if necessary, the development of alternative methods before the BII is used to guide conservation policy.

+References

+Scholes, R.J. & Biggs, R. Nature 434, 45 – 49 (2005).

+Newbold, T. et al. Science 353, 288–291 (2016).

+Purvis, A., De Palma, A. & Newbold, T. in State of Nature 2016 (eds Hayhow, D.B. et al.) 70-71 (The State of Nature Partnership, London, 2016).

+Erb, K.-H. et al. Nature 553, 73-76 (2018).

+Venter, O. et al. Nat.
+Comms 7, 12558 (2015).

+Myers, N., Mittermeier, R.A., Mittermeier, C.G., da Fonseca, G.A.B. & Kent, J. Nature 403, 853-858 (2000).

+Olson, D.M. et al. BioScience 51, 933-938 (2001).

+Fig. 1 │ Global comparison of the Biodiversity Intactness Index with biomass intactness and with the Human Footprint index. a, Bivariate map of BII and biomass intactness (BMI).
+Land areas in white had no data available for one or both of the indices. b, c, Plots of BII and BMI against Human Footprint index [5]. d, Plot of BII against BMI.
+In b-d red circles represent mean scores for ecoregions [from ref.
+7] with more than half their area inside a biodiversity hotspot [6]; grey circles represent mean scores for other ecoregions.
+In d the squares and associated lines show medians and interquartile ranges and the diagonal line indicates equality of the two indices.